CRISPR’d human embryos doesn’t mean designer babies are around the corner

 Earlier this week scientists stunned us with the announcement they’d genetically altered the first human embryos in the U.S. using CRISPR technology — but don’t hold your breath if you think the ability to make designer babies is right around the corner.

 Sure, we can do it, but most of the science world is against such a feat.
-The team from Shoukhrat Mitalipov of Oregon Health and Science University who CRISPR’d the embryos only let them grow for a few days, with zero intention of letting them develop into a human baby.
+Led by Shoukhrat Mitalipov of Oregon Health and Science University, the team that CRISPR’d the embryos only let them grow for a few days, with zero intention of letting them develop into a human baby.

 That’s because allowing the practice on human beings is very controversial.
 Chinese scientists conducted a similar experiment on embryos in 2015, maddening the global scientific community and leading to an international moratorium on the use of CRISPR in human embryos.